-- Weight status, measured as body mass index-for-age percentile, showed high stability between adjacent ages from age five to 15 years.
+- Weight status, measured as BMI-for-age percentile, showed high stability between adjacent ages from age five to 15 years.
 The prevalence of overweight in our sample across the study period is similar to that shown by national data for the prevalence of overweight (≥85th percentile) in children and adolescents

 - The association of sweetened beverages with milk (r= -0.20, P<0.01) and fruit juice (r= -0.19, P<0.05) intake was negative, whereas milk and fruit juice were not associated (r= -0.10, NS).

 Table 2.
 Stability of Beverage Intake: Spearman Correlations Between Measurement Occasions of Beverage Intake in Girls Aged Five to 15 years1

 |Beverages||Age 5 to 7 Years||Age 7 to 9 Years||Age 9 to 11 years||Age 11 to 13 Years||Age 13 to 15 Years||Age 5 to 15 Years|